 My job is to support the volunteer program in Brazil.
 I believe that social participation is a powerful force to mobilise society and create change.

-I manage our global programmes in employee engagement and humanitarian assistance and I work with the circular and sustainable raw materials team on environmental issues in the supply chain.
+I manage our global programmes in employee engagement and humanitarian assistance, and I work with the sustainable raw materials team on environmental issues.
 I believe that people, employees and businesses have a duty to act in a way that benefit others around us, and in doing so will set the example for future businesses.

 I manage our sustainable cotton programme, especially across Asia and Africa.
 I believe that market-based solutions can address development challenges at scale.
 I test this belief daily by exploring new models and solutions for improving farmer livelihoods and conserving the environment.